Skip to content

 Glossary

-Agent — A configured identity that sends requests to TapPass.
-Has an agent_id, one or more tp_ keys, and a policy binding.
-Not the LLM itself; the caller.
+Agent — A governed AI workload.
+Has an agent_id (slug), a UUID (stable), a tp_ key, and a policy binding.
+Not the LLM — the caller.
+Canonical: Agent.

 Audit trail — The full, append-only sequence of audit events.
 Customer compliance evidence is derived from it.

 Control plane — Admin APIs (agents, policies, keys, audit).
-Auth via SSO session.
+Auth via SSO session JWT.

-Data plane — Governed LLM calls.
+Data plane — Governed LLM calls (/v1/chat/completions, /v1/messages).
 Auth via tp_ API key.

 Gateway — The HTTP surface that terminates customer requests and routes them through the pipeline, then to providers.
-Lives at src/tappass/gateway/.
+Lives at tappass/gateway/.

-Governance flag — A per-request override (mode=observe, pii=mask, etc.) set in a header or SDK parameter.
-One of several named parameters in our product, all enumerated at docs.tappass.ai/governance/flags.
+Governance flag — A per-request override (mode=observe, pii=mask, …) set in a header or SDK parameter.
+Enumerated at docs.tappass.ai/governance/flags.

 Observability plane — Outbound streams of audit events to customer SIEMs (Splunk, Sentinel, webhooks).

 Pipeline step — A single unit of logic (detect_pii, rate_limit, call_llm, …).
-One file per step in src/tappass/pipeline/steps/.
+One file per step in tappass/pipeline/steps/.
 See Pipeline step anatomy.

-Policy — Rego (OPA) rules that map detections → actions.
-Per-customer via config/policies/rego/<customer>.rego.
+Policy — Rego (OPA) rules that map detections → Decisions.
+Per-org.

-Posture check — A pipeline step that verifies the agent is registered, has an active key, and hasn’t been flagged.
+Posture check — A pipeline step verifying the agent is registered, has an active key, and isn't paused.

 Proxy pattern — Our core architecture: agent → TapPass → provider.
-The agent never sees the provider key; TapPass does all the talking.
+The agent never sees the provider key; TapPass does the outbound call.

-Tenant — A customer organisation.
+Tenant / Org — A customer organisation.
 Top-level isolation unit.
-Everything in the data path scopes by tenant_id.
+Everything in the data path scopes by org_id.

-Trust score — 0–1000 per agent, computed from five dimensions (compliance, data safety, security, stability, efficiency) using the audit trail as input.
-Feeds clearance.
+Trust score — 0–1000 per agent, computed from five dimensions (compliance, data safety, security, stability, efficiency) over the audit trail.

 ADR — Architecture Decision Record.
 A short markdown document describing a non-trivial decision.
 Template in How we work.